 KvK-number 50810952 (Chamber of Commerce)

 Purposes of processing

 Your personal data may be provided by you to De Voort or a person associated with De Voort by post, email, telephone, (telephone) conversations or provision or submission of documents or documentation.
-We may also receive your personal data from contracting parties, other third persons or public records such as registers or websites.
-In that case name and address data, financial information or contact information are provided or collected.
+We may also receive your personal data from contracting parties, other third persons, camera surveillance or public records such as registers or websites.
+In that case name and address data, financial information, camera footage of you or contact information are provided or collected.
 De Voort will be able to process this and other personal data for the following purposes:

 - making and maintaining contact;

 - responding to questions asked by you or provision of information requested by you;